Isle of Pines (island): Sights

 The ruins of a penal colony can be seen in the village of Ouro in the west of the island.
 The water tower of Ouro which was built by prisoners in 1874/75 and renovated in 2005 is still used.

 At the cemetery Cimetière des Déportés near Ouro is a pyramid-shaped memorial and the graves of 300 deportees who died between 1872 and 1880.

+Archaeology

+Scattered across the central plateau of the island lie more than 300 poorly understood mounds, some of which have been excavated and found to have concrete cores.
+No human remains or man-made objects have been found in the mounds; one snail shell embedded in excavated concrete was carbon-dated to 12,900 ± 450 years old.
+Much as with the American mima mounds, there is no consensus on what these mounds are, and proposed explanations have included Paleolithic, Neolithic or later human construction, natural formations, or prehistoric birds’ nests, specifically of the extinct species Sylviornis neocaledoniae.